No Jam Today: Comics about Life, Computers, Games, and Anime

 Webcomics in Russia

-Comics as a category of art have always had more trouble getting appreciation in Russia then in Europe and USA.
-A whole new commercial industry that flourishes in many countries of the world had no chance to develop on the territory of Russia and the USSR, and comics were and are accepted by common people either in the form of a political caricature or as a silly entertainment for little kids.
-Webcomics in present-day Russia face same problems but multiplied by the mentality of people who are used to getting the products of other people's hard work for free.
+Comics as a category of art have always had more trouble getting appreciation in Russia than in Europe and USA.
+A whole new commercial industry that flourishes in many countries of the world had no chance to develop on the territory of Russia and the USSR, and comics were and are perceived by common people either in the form of political caricature or as silly entertainment for little kids.
+Webcomics in present-day Russia face the same problems but multiplied by the mentality of the crowd who is used to getting products of other people's hard work for free.
 As a result, comics as art degrade to a level where most things called 'comics' do not even deserve the name, and at the same time in the mind of the public these crude drawings stand next to many imaginative and authentic though non-professional works which are produced by enthusiasts and then published on the Internet.
-Only a small part of Russian webcomics is drawn by professionals, even a smaller part gives profit... and it is still almost impossible to make a living out of comics, because with the image comics have in Russian society the people who read them will either be not able to pay or not willing to pay.
+Only a small part of Russian webcomics is drawn by professionals, even a smaller part gives profit... and it is still almost impossible to make a living out of comics, because with the image comics have in Russian society, the people who read them will either be not able to pay, or not willing to pay.